rany2/warp.sh/README.md

 ## Quick Guide

-Make sure to have `jq`, `curl`, and `wireguard-tools` (for `wg genkey` and `wg pubkey`) installed before using this bash script.
+Make sure to have `jq`, `curl`, and `wireguard-tools` (for `wg genkey` and `wg pubkey`) installed before using this shell script.

 ```shell
 git clone https://github.com/rany2/warp.sh.git